aitgon/wopmars/docs/content/developer.rst

 ..........................

 All the processing related to the database is done here.
-Every objects that should exist in order to work with the database is stored here: the :class:`~.wopmars.framework.database.SQLManager.SQLManager` which is used to perform synchronized operations against the database, the :class:`~.wopmars.framework.database.WopMarsSession.WopMarsSession` which is used to bind the Toolwrappers to the database,  the :class:`~.wopmars.framework.database.WopMarsQuery.WopMarsQuery` which is used to create queries that use the WopMaRS machinery There is a package ``tables`` which contains the models related to the history_ of **WopMars**.
+Every objects that should exist in order to work with the database is stored here: the :class:`~.wopmars.framework.database.SQLManager.SQLManager` which is used to perform synchronized operations against the database, the :class:`~.wopmars.framework.database.WopmarsSession.WopmarsSession` which is used to bind the Toolwrappers to the database,  the :class:`~.wopmars.framework.database.WopmarsQuery.WopmarsQuery` which is used to create queries that use the WopMaRS machinery There is a package ``tables`` which contains the models related to the history_ of **WopMars**.
 Among them, the :class:`~.wopmars.framework.database.tables.ToolWrapper.ToolWrapper` class.

 wopmars.framework.management
 .................................